Steps to Earning Substance Abuse Counselor Certification in Arkansas

 A Bachelor’s Degree Reduces the Experience Requirements for ADC Certification

 A supervised practicum of at least 300 hours must be part of your documented work experience.
-Your practicum must be completed in an Alcohol and Other Drug Abuse (AODA) facility, under the supervision of a Clinical Supervisor (CS) or someone with a master’s degree who is licensed as a behavioral healthcare provider in Arkansas.
+Your practicum must be completed in an Alcohol and Other Drug Abuse (AODA) facility under the supervision of a Clinical Supervisor (CS) or someone with a master’s degree who is licensed as a behavioral healthcare provider in Arkansas.
 By completing a bachelor’s degree, you’ve more than likely already satisfied the 300-hour practicum requirement as part of your program.

 After you’ve earned the required education but before you begin your period of training, you’ll need to register as a Counselor in Training (CIT).
 This process includes creating an account with Certemy, the ASACB’s online portal, and passing a background check.
 The CIT is valid for a period of five years.
 If you haven’t earned the required clinical experience hours for ADC certification during this time, you’ll need to re-register for the CIT.